+On page 1.2, students see the ordered pairs that will be plotted on the next page.
 Focus on the y-values and see if you can figure out a mathematical pattern.
 The students are asked to write an explanation if they can.
-Some may attempt to explain the -4, -3, -2, ... pattern, while others may recognize immediately that the y-values are the "perfect squares".
+Some may attempt to explain the -4, -3, -2,...pattern, while others may recognize immediately that the y-values are the "perfect squares".

+On page 1.3, the spreadsheet is shown again.
 The student will enter in the next three y-values that follow the same pattern.
-You will need to remind students to scroll down to the empty cells in the L1 and L2 lists.
+You will need to remind students to scroll down to the empty cells in the yval column.
 The scatter plot will reveal the new ordered pairs immediately.
 Now, do they see a visual pattern or shape?
 What is it?
 If the numbers entered are not correct, the plotted points will not form a symmetric parabola.
-Students may rethink their answers and change the data points in L1 and L2.
+Students may rethink their answers and change the entries on page 1.3.